IvanYeung0610/Plants-vs-Ants/README.md

 Ivan Yeung: I worked on making and adding various assets(BucketHat, ConeHat, PotatoMine, PotatoMineBullet, PotatoMine Button, Repeater, RepeaterButton).
 I also created a function HatAnt class which creates ants that wears hats that fall off when completely drained of its health.

+6/06:

+Joshua Liu: I made the Potatomine's explosion display over tiles and not interfere with the ants passing by.
+I also cleaned up some of the code in GameLevel and made the Repeater plant and tested it.